Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: System Overview

 \subsection{Well-being Planner}

-The planner extends the dialogue into actionable support using CrewAI \citep{crewai}.
-It coordinates three agents: (i) a transcription analysis agent that extracts concerns, (ii) a Plan Generator Agent that creates a seven-day plan of activities and affirmations, and (iii) a Meditation Audio Agent that generates guided meditations using Microsoft Edge Neural TTS \citep{microsoft_edge_tts} (Figure~\ref{fig:diagram3}).
-For example, when stress is detected, the plan may recommend breathing exercises and journaling, with a relaxation meditation audio included.
-In the demo, users can upload a transcript and receive both a structured weekly plan and a downloadable meditation file.
+The planner extends the dialogue into actionable support using CrewAI \cite{crewai}.
+It coordinates three distinct agents powered by GPT-4o (\textit{temperature = 0.7}): (i) a \textit{Transcript Analyzer} that extracts emotions and concerns, (ii) a \textit{Plan Generator} that creates a formatted seven-day routine, and (iii) a \textit{Meditation Generator} that scripts a guided audio session.

+To ensure deterministic execution, agent coordination relies on sequential task dependencies.
+The output of the Transcript Analyzer acts as the strict contextual input for the Plan Generator.
+Once the text-based weekly routine and meditation scripts are generated, the raw meditation text is piped asynchronously through a Text-to-Speech (TTS) integration wrapper (supporting providers like Edge Neural TTS, ElevenLabs, or Coqui).
+The generated audio byte stream is compiled into an MP3 file for the user to download alongside their weekly plan.